SonjaChevre/demo-apiops-observability/README.md

 This is a demo project for the talk "Deploy Fast, Without Breaking Things: Level Up APIOps With OpenTelemetry" from [Sonja Chevre](https://www.linkedin.com/in/sonjachevre/) and [Adnan Rahić](https://www.linkedin.com/in/adnanrahic/).

 This demo started as a fork from https://github.com/caroltyk/tyk-cicd-demo2.
 Thanks Carol for the inspiration!
+This demo is not configured for running in a real production environment but just to explore what could be possible.

 Follow along to deploy 2 environments with ArgoCD, Tyk, OpenTelemetry, Jaeger and Tracetest.